What is an RF Division?

 Division Reporting Requirements

-Divisions are required to create a monthly report on their activities, submitted by one of the Division Leaders by the last day of every month.
+Divisions are required to create a monthly report on their activities, submitted by one of the Division Leaders.
 It’s a simple questionnaire that allows RF’s Hub Command to determine the proper resources that should be allocated to the division, what tier the division is, and also allows a chance for Division Leaders to request further assistance or assets– such as graphics and Twitch channel appearances.

-If a Division report is not received at the end of the month, the Division’s status is reevaluated.
+If a Division report is not received soon after the report opens, the Division’s status is reevaluated.

 Create a New Division